-Policy Area Indicator 27 Target Performance

-Community Number of Planning S106 agreements

-Facilities Obligations for secured in line with

-community facilities Supplementary

-Policy 48 secured from Planning Guidance

-development. (or

-financial contributions)

-,

-Trigger: More than 2 applications decided contrary to the recommendation.

-Reason: To secure improvement in community facility provision.
+Policy Area Indicator 27 Target Performance Community Number of Planning S106 agreements Facilities Obligations for community facilities secured in line with Supplementary Policy 48 secured from Planning Guidance - development. (or financial contributions) Trigger: More t han : 2 applications decided con trary to the recommendatio n.
+Reason: To se cure improvement in communit ty facility provision.
 Analysis: There has been no applications decided contrary to recommendation during the monitoring period.
 Conclusion: There are no issues arising as the trigger has not been met.

-Policy Area Indicator 28 Target Performance

-W Amount of greenfield and open space lost to development (ha) which is not allocated in the plan.
+Policy Area Indicator 28 Target Performance W Amount of greenfield and open space lost to development (ha) which is not allocated in the plan.
 Greenfield - 0 % except for exceptional land released for affordable housing or community facility provision.
-Open Space lost - 0 % except where, with playing fields, facilities can be best retained and enhanced through the redevelopment of a small part of the site or alternative provision

-can be made of equivalent benefit or

-Trigger: 1 or more inappropriate developments granted permission contrary to recommendation in any one year.

-Reason: The cumulative loss of green field land should be assessed to ensure that opportunities for brownfield development are not being overlooked.
-This is also a Welsh Government indicator.

-Analysis: Twenty-three applications were approved which included the development of greenfield land during the monitoring period.
-This amounted to the development of 1.71ha of greenfield land.

-Of the 23 applications:

-- 7 were for agricultural buildings or access improvements on existing farms; - 2 were for wind turbines; - 1 was for polytunnels; - 1 was for a solar farm: - 4 were for housing sites (total 10 dwellings); - 1 was for a roundhouse linked to an existing health business; - 1 was to extend residential curtilage: - 1 was for a replacement lifeboat station; - 1 was for a grid connection cabinet linked to a hydro-electric scheme; - 1 was for a mast on MoD land; - 1 was for a shed to housing technical equipment for extraction of water from a borehole; - 1 was for a new building for indoor teaching facilities at an existing golf club; and - 1 was for improved access to a horse stables/stud business.

-Conclusion: All of the above developments were approved in accordance with Local Development Plan policies.
-Of the 4 housing sites granted permission, two were on land with long-planning history for residential development within small settlements.
-One of the remaining sites was an infill plot within a small settlement which met with the definition in the Plan and the other a rounding off of development in another small settlement.
-The latter two sites for a total of 4 dwellings include 2 affordable dwellings.
-These applications were approved in accordance with the Local Development Plan policies and the target has therefore been met during this monitoring period.
+Open Space lost - 0 % except where, with playing fields, facilities can be best retained and enhanced through the redevelopment of a small part of the site or alternative provision can be made of equivalent benefit or there is exce provision in the area.)
+Trigger: 1 or more inappropriate recommendation in any one year. developments gr ranted permissio on contrary to Reason: The cumulative loss of gre opportunities for brownfield developme Government indicator.
+Analysis: Twenty-three applications we greenfield land during the monitoring per greenfield land.
+Of the 23 applications: 7 were for agricultural build 2 were for wind turbines; 1 was for polytunnels; 1 was for a solar farm; 4 were for housing sites (tor 1 was for a roundhouse link 1 was for a roundhouse link 1 was for a replacement life 1 was for a grid connection 1 was for a mast on MoD la 1 was for a shed to housir borehole; 1 was for a new building for 1 was for improved access tal 10 dwellings); ked to an existing hea curtilage; eboat station; cabinet linked to a h ind; ng technical equipm alth business; hydro-electric sche hent for extraction ilities at an existin eme; a of water from a Conclusion: All of the above development Plan policies.
+Of the 4 hor long-planning history for residential of remaining sites was an infill plot within a Plan and the other a rounding off of de sites for a total of 4 dwellings include approved in accordance with the Local D been met during this monitoring period. using sites granted p development within a small settlement w velopment in anothe de 2 affordable dw permission, two w small settlemer vhich met with the er small settlemer rellings.
+These a vere on land with hts.
+One of the e definition in the ht.
+The latter two pplications were

 Policy Area Indicator 29 Target Performance W Amount of greenfield and open space lost to development (ha) which is not allocated in the plan.
 Open Space lost - 0 % except where, with playing fields, facilities can be best retained and enhanced through the redevelopment of a small part of the site or alternative provision can be made of equivalent benefit or there is excess provision in the area.
 Trigger: 1 or more inappropriate developments granted permission contrary to recommendation in any one year.